Select Page

 3. Cold War Escalation

-The Berlin Blockade served as a catalyst for the escalation of the Cold War.
-It heightened tensions between the Soviet Union and the Western powers, eventually leading to the formation of NATO (North Atlantic Treaty Organization) by the United States and its allies.
-It also marked a turning point in Europe’s post-war political landscape, with the subsequent division of the continent into two opposing camps: the Western Bloc and the Eastern Bloc.
+This paper holds the opinion that the Berlin Blockade played a role in the escalation of the Cold War.
+It increased hostility between the super powers of the world, Soviet Union and the Western powers culminating in the formation of NATO by the United States.
+It also marked a turning point in Europe’s post-war political landscape, with the subsequent division of the continent into two opposing camps: the West Block, and the East Block.

 Conclusion